lshug/first-order-model-tf/OPS.md

  * @: would need CAST to be convertible
  * #: would need SQRT to be convertible
  * %: would need DIV to be convertible
+ * !: not required when disableadaptmovementscale is used at build time
  * [n]: explanations of how the replacement can be done
     * [1]: can be replaced by an equivalent reshape
     * [2]: expand shape with reshape, pack with concatenate